KevinVanDerSchans/deezer-player-react/README.md

     ✔️ Search Engine for Tracks and Artists

-    ✔️ Audio Player with Playback Controls
+    ✔️ Music Player with Playback Controls

     ✔️ Library for Adding or Removing Favorite Tracks and/or Artists

+    ✔️ Error handling

+    ✔️ Responsive design

-    ✔️ SCSS palette with custom variables
+    ✔️ SCSS with custom variables

     ✔️ Flexbox and grid layouts

-    ✔️ Responsive design

     ✔️ User feedbacks